1dmaol/BookingApplication/README.md

   # OffTopic

-   - Creating folders on GitHub: https://github.com/KirstieJane/STEMMRoleModels/wiki/Creating-new-folders-in-GitHub-repository-via-the-browser
+   - How to create folders on GitHub: https://github.com/KirstieJane/STEMMRoleModels/wiki/Creating-new-folders-in-GitHub-repository-via-the-browser